emmaleee789/Doodle_jump_385/README.md

 A 2D platform jump game.
 Difficulty: 6~7

-Final Project working folder is ".\Final"
+Final Project working folder is "./Final", based on lab8 and lab9.

 ## Bugs
 Doodle_y calculation not right, need to be changed to integer and boundary check need to be change.